Rush County, Kansas: 19th century

-20th century

-The first county fair was held in 1910 south of Rush Center.

 21st century

 In 2015, the "Alexander Wind Farm" was constructed south of Alexander.
 It cost about $85 million and generates 48 megawatts of power.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 718 sqmi, of which 718 sqmi is land and 0.2 sqmi (0.03%) is water.

 It is intersected by Walnut Creek, a tributary of the Arkansas River, and watered by other streams.